karan23620/M1_Application_Calculator/1_Requirements/Readme.md

   - It can be used by anyone.
   - Basically it is frequently used by student, teacher, shopkeeper etc.
 ### When
+  - It can be used any time and any where.
+  - It can used for most mathematical calculations.
 ### How